-- 4.38.1 If at any stage of his trials a candidate needs to move residence outside the bounds of his presbytery, the presbytery, if satisfied with the reasons for his move, must transfer him to the jurisdiction of the presbytery within whose bounds he intends to reside. - 4.38.2 When transferring the candidate, the presbytery must certify the subjects of trial that have been prescribed (if any) and to what extent they have been satisfactorily completed. - 4.38.3 The presbytery receiving the candidate must not review those parts of the trials already performed to the satisfaction of the former presbytery, but must proceed with the remainder of the trials as if the candidate had first appeared before it.
+- 4.38.1 If at any stage of his trials a candidate wishes to transfer his trials for licence to another presbytery, the presbytery, if satisfied with the reasons for his move, must transfer his trials for licence to that presbytery. - 4.38.2 When transferring the candidate, the presbytery must certify the subjects of trial that have been prescribed (if any) and to what extent they have been satisfactorily completed. - 4.38.3 The presbytery receiving the candidate must not review those parts of the trials already performed to the satisfaction of the former presbytery, but must proceed with the remainder of the trials as if the candidate had first appeared before it.